OfficeDev/Microsoft-Teams-Samples/samples/tab-navbar-menu/ts/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to implement a navbar menu in a personal tab app for Microsoft Teams, allowing for multiple actions and an overflow menu.
+description: This sample application illustrates the use of a navbar menu in personal tabs within Microsoft Teams, enabling users to access multiple actions seamlessly.
+Designed for mobile clients, it includes features like an overflow menu for additional actions, enhancing user navigation and experience.
 products:
 - office-teams
 - office